Royal Literary Fund Fellows

 The School of Education, Humanities and Languages at Oxford Brookes University hosts Writing Fellows from the Royal Literary Fund (RLF) in London.
 The RLF is a charity which supports professional writers through a variety of schemes, and Oxford Brookes University was one of the pioneer hosts for the RLF Fellowship scheme.

-The RLF scheme places experienced writers into higher education institutions to offer confidential one-to-one tutorials to undergraduate and postgraduate students on any aspect of writing and presentation, whether academic assessed and non-assessed work, exam writing or seminar presentation.
+The RLF scheme places experienced writers into higher education institutions to offer confidential one-to-one tutorials to undergraduate and postgraduate students on any aspect of writing and presentation, whether academic assessed and non-assessed work, exam writing, or seminar presentation.
 RLF Fellows can offer help across the full range of academic disciplines.
 All Oxford Brookes students who are in the UK at the time of the consultation are entitled to sign up.
+Tutorial sessions normally last about 50 minutes and they are free to attend.
+The meetings are usually held in person, but online appointments are possible.

-The Fellows’ office is T414 (Tonge Building) on the Gipsy Lane site.
-Students can make appointments by emailing the Fellows directly.
-The Royal Literary Fund Fellows only work between weeks 1 and 12 each semester.
+The Fellows’ office is T4.14 (Tonge Building) on the Gipsy Lane site.
+Students can make appointments by contacting the Fellows directly by email (their addresses are available below).

 The RLF is an organisation external to Brookes and students can check their data privacy policy.